Logo light mode the Fabryk

 We lasted an hour or two before hunger overcame us, and we roamed the streets in search of late night food.
 It was there in the middle of the city, at 3 in the morning, we ordered a Georgian feast...

 A little aside, Georgian food goes down as one of my favorite cuisines in the world, something that even two years later I try to replicate in my own kitchen.
 It is the perfect mix of healthy (lots of garlic-walnut paste) yet artery-clogging (cheese, cheese, and meat).
-My favorite Georgian staples include Pkhali - fried eggplant spread with a garlic-walnut paste and pomegranate seeds, Khachipuri - doughy, soft bread with unreal amounts of cheese melted inside or outside (sometimes with a raw egg cracked on top), Khinkali - huge dumplings with pork filling (not as flavorful as the one’s in China, but I can keep eating these nonetheless), and Lobio - red beans over-cooked to perfection and served with a side of cornbread.
+My favorite Georgian staples include Nigvziani Badrijani - fried eggplant spread with a garlic-walnut paste and pomegranate seeds, Khachipuri - doughy, soft bread with unreal amounts of cheese melted inside or outside (sometimes with a raw egg cracked on top), Khinkali - huge dumplings with pork filling (not as flavorful as the one’s in China, but I can keep eating these nonetheless), and Lobio - red beans over-cooked to perfection and served with a side of cornbread.
 The dishes reflect Georgia’s unique culture with tiny hints of neighboring and Europe and Asia showing through in flavor and style.

 tbilisi